grantramsey/grantramsey.github.io/source/research.html.md

 # Death

-Central questions in this project are: WWhy do cells and the organisms they compose die when and how they do?
+Central questions in this project are: Why do cells and the organisms they compose die when and how they do?
 Can death be an adaptation?
 What does it mean for death to be programmed?

 ## Related publications: